Need answers? Ask DiPA

-An Accenture internal IT team came up with the idea to develop a Digital People Advisor, or chatbot, ultimately named DiPA.
+An Accenture global IT team came up with the idea to develop a Digital People Advisor, or chatbot, ultimately named DiPA.
 The idea was to leverage artificial intelligence to make this experience more modern and digital—and one suited for an employee demographic that is predominantly Generation Y and Z.

 The development of DiPA revealed that the hype and expectations around chatbots are high, but that not every idea is suitable as a use case.
 Moreover, when developing a chatbot, it is important to avoid aiming for perfection from the start and instead evolve the product based on user feedback.
 One aspect to account for is recognizing that the bot personality is an important part of the experience.

 DiPA is built on the Microsoft Bot Framework and Microsoft Cognitive Services product stack and hosted in Microsoft Azure.
 At the heart of the chatbot solution is Microsoft Language Understanding Intelligent Service (LUIS) and question-and-answer service Microsoft QnA Maker.
-In the beginning, internal IT was extensively involved with the Microsoft product team as the products were in the early adopter channels and not yet available for enterprise use and scale.
+In the beginning, global IT was extensively involved with the Microsoft product team as the products were in the early adopter channels and not yet available for enterprise use and scale.
 Accenture shared its requirements and feedback, and this active involvement helped enable the maturing of Microsoft Cognitive Services to become scalable.

 After receiving internal seed funding, the idea for DiPA went through the following steps:

 Prototyping began with the question: What information is important to employees that can be delivered virtually and without human intervention?